ajazbeig-21/lab/terraform-noob-to-pro/basics/README.md

-# Terraform Day 1 — Project README
+# Terraform Basics — Project README

 This folder contains a minimal Terraform example that provisions a single EC2 instance in AWS.
 Use this README to initialise, plan, apply, and destroy the example safely.